deepdoctection/deepdoctection/docs/manual/install.md

 - Python >=  3.8
 - PyTorch >= 1.8 **or** Tensorflow >=2.4.1 and CUDA

-Windows is not supported.

 You can run on PyTorch with a CPU only.
 For Tensorflow a GPU is required.

+As of release v.014 it is possible to fine-tune vision models either with Tensorpack or Detectron2.
+Experiments show, that Detectron2 trains faster and evaluation results are more accurate.
-For fine-tuning layout models **deep**doctection uses Tensorpack as training framework and therefore only Tensorflow training scripts are provided.
-Tensorpack has been developed for TF1, the model however runs on TF2 as well by using tf.compat.v1.
-This is not ideal, however transferring all Tensorpack features into a TF2 framework will take a significant amount of work.
+Tensorpack has been developed for TF1, models however run on TF2 as well by using tf.compat.v1.
+This is not ideal, however transferring all Tensorpack features into a TF2 framework will take a significant amount of work and it is not our top priority.

 The code has been tested on Ubuntu20.04.
-Functions not involving a GPU have also been test on MacOS.
+Functions not involving a GPU have also been tested on MacOS.
 It is known that some code components will have some issues on Windows.
-We cannot provide support for Windows.
+We therefore do not support Windows.

-If you want to use Tesseract for extracting text using OCR:
+If you want to use Tesseract for extracting text using OCR check the installation instructions here
 - [Tesseract](https://github.com/tesseract-ocr/tesseract)

-If you want to convert PDF into numpy arrays:
+If you want to convert PDF into numpy arrays, please consult
 - [Poppler](https://poppler.freedesktop.org/)

 If we discover projects that cover utilities for additional features to be used in a pipeline we implement wrappers